(Pirate Mayor of New Providence around 1715)

 With more gold in his ship than he and his crew could ever spend, Jennings went looking for a friendlier location.
 He and his crew decided that the Island of New Providence in the Bahamas was a nice “fixer upper” and with that in mind, his crew landed in the small shanty town of Nassau.

 When Jennings arrived in 1715, Nassau was already a pirate hot spot but was more like a sleepy little “one whore” tavern than a booming metropolis.
 Apart from a decent port and fresh water, it was of little consequence to Great Britain.
 Jennings found it an ideal place to set up shop.

 Pirates had been using the town as a stop over and portage but now with the gold and silver brought to the town by Jennings and crew, the town began to grow into a city and pirate haven.
 Jennings became the unofficial mayor of the pirate city, taking tribute from those looking to be lost in exchange for safe harbor.
 Life was good.
 Nassau became the new Port Royal.
 Piracy in the area became so bad that decent merchants feared traveling in the area and avoided it at all costs.

-Two years later, Woodes Roger, was appointed Governor of the Bahamas and vowed an end to piracy in his waters.
+Two years later, Woodes Rogers, was appointed Governor of the Bahamas and vowed an end to piracy in his waters.
 Rogers gave the pirates an ultimatum to either accept a King’s pardon and cease all acts of piracy or be hunted down and hanged.
 Jennings being rich beyond belief considered himself the luckiest man in the World and eagerly accepted the King’s pardon, leaving piracy forever and assuming the life of wealthy plantation owner.